tohtsky/myFM/doc/source/relation-blocks.rst

 TimeSVD++ Flipped with Relation Blocks
 --------------------------------------

-As stated in the :ref:`Movielens example <MovielensIndex>`, the complexity of Bayesian FM is basically :math:`O(\mathrm{NNZ})`.
+As mentioned in the :ref:`Movielens example <MovielensIndex>`, the complexity of Bayesian FMs is proportional to :math:`O(\mathrm{NNZ})`.
-This will in particular be troublesome when we include SVD++-like feature into the feature matrix.
+This is especially troublesome when we include SVD++-like features in the feature matrix.
-In such a case, we include for each user the item ids with which he or she had an interaction, and the complexity grows further by a factor of :math:`O(\mathrm{NNZ} / N_U)`.
+In such a case, for each user, we include all of the item IDs that the user had interacted with, and the complexity grows further by a factor of :math:`O(\mathrm{NNZ} / N_U)`.

 However, we can get away with this catastrophic complexity if we notice the repeated pattern in the input matrix.
-For the interested readers we refer `[Rendle, '13] <https://dl.acm.org/doi/abs/10.14778/2535573.2488340>`_ and `libFM's Manual <http://www.libfm.org/libfm-1.40.manual.pdf>`_ for details.
+Interested readers can refer to `[Rendle, '13] <https://dl.acm.org/doi/abs/10.14778/2535573.2488340>`_ and `libFM's Manual <http://www.libfm.org/libfm-1.40.manual.pdf>`_ for details.

-Below let us see how we can incorporate SVD++ - like feature efficiently using the relational data again using Movielens 100K dataset.
+Below let us see how we can incorporate SVD++-like features efficiently using the relational data again using Movielens 100K dataset.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Building SVD++ Features
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In `[Rendle, et. al.,  '19] <https://arxiv.org/abs/1905.01395>`_
+In `[Rendle, et al., '19] <https://arxiv.org/abs/1905.01395>`_,
-In addition to the user id/movie used for the pure matrix factorization, they have made full use of the following features to improve accuracy considerably:
+in addition to the user/movie id, they have made use of the following features to improve the accuracy considerably:

 1. User Implicit Features: All the movies the user had watched
 2. Movie Implicit Features: All the users who have watched the movie